 Consumer reviews by in-home users noted that it is easy to assemble in just a few hours.
 They attributed this to the precision design and engineering, with every high quality part a perfect fit, right down to the bolts.
 A few people compared its performance to that of higher priced home models, giving it a favorable review for the same fluid movement for hundreds of dollars less.

 The recent redesign introduced Bluetooth technology to the E35 and some of the other ellipticals, which allows you to sync your workout data to either Sole's own app or some other popular fitness apps such as Apple Health and FitBit.
 This helps them compete better with NordicTrack, a brand known for having the latest technology built into their machines.

 Just this year Sole stepped it up once again by teaming up with Studio to deliver on-demand workouts with over 3000 instructors, real-time leaderboards and both on and off elliptical workouts.

 While you're considering the Sole E35 elliptical take a look at the slightly more expensive E55 model, which offers a larger display and a much more compact frame.
 It's perfect for those with space constraints.

 Also take a look at the entry level E25 model, another great choice that will put you just under $1000 if that's your budget.

 It's definitely easier to compare Sole ellipticals than it is with other brands such as NordicTrack and ProForm, simply because the lineup is a bit more straightforward.

-Whereas NordicTrack has rear drive, front drive, mid drive and FreeStride Trainers, Sole has only front drive ellipticals, in addition to their two elliptical/stepper machines.
+Whereas NordicTrack has rear drive, front drive and FreeStride Trainers, Sole has only front drive ellipticals, in addition to their newer climber machine.